Bay Adapt and the Regional Shoreline Adaptation Plan

 The Regional Shoreline Adaptation Plan

 In spring 2024, Greenbelt Alliance supported BCDC in facilitating five workshops in partnership with local Community-Based Organizations (CBOs) in Bay Area shoreline communities most vulnerable to sea level rise.
 Workshops aimed to bring together community members, government staff, and other affected parties in each shoreline location to explore local flooding issues and build upon existing efforts on the ground.
-This collaboration intended to help shape and inform the development of BCDC’s Regional Shoreline Adaptation Plan (RSAP).
+This collaboration intended to shape and inform the development of BCDC’s Regional Shoreline Adaptation Plan (RSAP).

 At each of the five workshops, community members, local elected officials and government agency staff engaged in discussions around tables containing local maps highlighting community assets, sea level rise and flooding.
-Discussions enabled participants to exchange insights and share the unique values, conditions, and opportunities for adaptation within their communities.

-Feedback gathered from the workshops were used to inform BCDC’s development of the RSAP, which includes guidelines that local jurisdictions must use when developing their own local Subregional shoreline adaptation plans, as required by law through SB 272.
+Participants shared the unique values, conditions, and opportunities for adaptation within their communities.
+Feedback gathered from the workshops was used to inform BCDC’s development of the RSAP, which includes guidelines that local jurisdictions must use when developing their own local subregional shoreline adaptation plans, as required by law through SB 272.

 Each of the five workshops provided important opportunities for community members to engage with one another and continue the conversations with their local elected officials and government staff.
+Learn more about the workshops below.

 About the Workshops